Ahmad45123/ExtremePAWN/README.md

 	3)Better function list.

-	4)Better coloring for the code.
+	4)Better syntax highliting for the code.

-You may use this app as you want, But just don't rerelease it.
+Refer to the SAMP forum thread for more info here : [ First version not released yet].